ebk2003/Hadassim/README.md

 # Hadassim
-# Hmo Simulation - ASP.NET Core Web Application
+# Hmo Simulation - ASP.NET Core Web API

 This is a C# project developed in ASP.NET Core Web Application using the 4-layer Entity Framework method and Swagger for API documentation.
 The project simulates a health fund with two departments: MEMBER and COVID.